 The Conductors Guild offers conductors mentoring opportunities, job listings, an annual conference, training workshops, meetings as well as extensive reference materials such as the Journal of the Conductors Guild and Podium Notes.
 In addition, resources, such as the Guild Store, Conductor Contracts, Conducting Bibliography, and Preparing a Videotape are available for its members.

-Providing this extensive and diverse list of services requires more financial support than what dues can generate.
-Consequently, the Conductors Guild, as a 501 C 3, not-for-profit corporation, accepts donations to cover the difference between expenses and income.Support the Conductors Guild, make a donation today!
+Providing this extensive and diverse list of services requires more financial support than what your membership dues can generate.
+To bridge the financial gap, the Conductors Guild, as a 501 C 3 not-for-profit corporation, accepts donations to cover the difference between expenses and income.Support the Conductors Guild, make a donation today!

 Methods of Supporting the Conductors Guild